 How do you negotiate your job offer, salary, or a promotion?
-There's a lot of general advice out there about negotiation skill, negotiation strategy and how to be an effective negotiator, so we're not going to waste your time by rehashing generalities about negotiation technique which you can easily find online about finalizing a successful deal in a business negotiation.
+There's a lot of general advice out there about negotiation skill and strategy so we're not going to waste your time by rehashing generalities.

-To that end, we've put together a list of 15 actual things to say that might come in handy when you're feeling tongue-tied in a salary negotiation with your current or with prospective employers while discussing a job offer.
-These tips will also help you when you're trying to do sensitive but critical research to prepare for a conversation with your boss about your current salary or you're preparing to discuss a salary request with a potential employer.
+To that end, we've put together a list of 15 actual things to say that might come in handy when you're feeling tongue-tied in a negotiation, at any stage of the process.
+These tips will also help you when you're trying to do sensitive but critical research to prepare for a conversation about salary with your current or prospective employer.

 The best way to convince someone else to give you more money is to believe you deserve it.
 This is quite a serious and practical piece of advice, despite sounding "touchy-feely".
 Studies show that women commonly suffer from a confidence gap that hurts them at work regardless of their actual competence and qualifications.

 Many recruiters say that confidence is very important in the negotiation process.
 So what do you do if you have doubts about whether you actually should get a higher salary?
-First, realize that most people do (with the exception of a handful of completely narcissistic, ego-maniacs).
-Nobody is perfect but that shouldn't stop you from believing you deserve a raise or a higher salary.
+First, realize that most people do, but that shouldn't stop you from believing you deserve a raise or a higher salary.

 Yes, doing your research means you will have to talk about money.